philpagel/PCE174-communication/README.md

   release.
 * I have no idea what read_no in the live data records is supposed to mean.
 * In logging mode, no sign is stored.
-That prevents the logging of negative values which can occur in 'rel' mode when light intensity drops below the reference value.
-According to my tests, this is not a problem because the logging function does not honor 'rel' mode but rather records absolute values.
-This is kind of inconsistent as the rel flag *is* recorded.
+That prevents the logging of negative values which can occur in `rel` mode when light intensity drops below the reference value.
+According to my tests, this is not a problem because the logging function does not honor `rel` mode but rather records absolute values.
+This is kind of inconsistent as the `rel` flag *is* recorded.
 Keep this in mind when logging.
 * Sometimes the instrument stores invalid data like seconds > 59.
 This causes data processing to fail.
 You can still use raw, hex or construct format but repr and csv do not work in those cases...
-This is a bug in the instruments firmware - there is nothing I can do about it.
+This is a bug in the instruments firmware – there is nothing I can do about it.
 * The instrument encodes many things in BCD.
 Some values of floating point numbers cannot be represented exactly in binary representation.
 E.g. 110.3 turns into 110.30000000000001.
+* Timing in `log-live-data` is not accurate – in fact, all I did here was to `sleep` for the number of seconds specified in `-I` between samples.

 ## Compatibility